dotansimha/graphql-code-generator/website/docs/config-reference/naming-convention.md

 title: Naming Convention
 ---

-Codegen support many forms on outputs, and you can control the general naming-convention of the types/variables/code generated, using the `namingConvention` config flag.
+GraphQL Code Generation provides a `namingConvention` option to control the naming convention of the different code elements generated (types, enum values, ...).

 ### `namingConvention`